raja-moukhass/Setting-up-HAProxy-as-Load-Balancer-for-Nginx/README.md

 * Docker/Docker-compose: tool for defining and running multi-container Docker applications.

-and some external dependencies:
+## Some external dependencies:

 * Nginx: is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 * haproxy: high availability server load-balancer and proxy solution for TCP and HTTP-based applications.

-* php: Is a general-purpose scripting language geared toward web development
+* php: Is a general-purpose scripting language geared towards web development.

 ## Building the project